Memory.ai, the startup behind time-tracking app Timely, raises $14M to build more AI-based productivity apps – TechCrunch

 In any case, some bigger platform players also helping to push the agenda of what productivity means in this day and age.

-For example, in Apple’s recent preview of iOS 15 (due to come out later this year) the company gave a supercharge to its existing “do not disturb” feature on its phones, where it showed off a new Focus mode, letting users customize how and when they want to receive notifications from which apps, and even which apps they want to have displayed, all organized by different times of day (eg work time), place, calendar items, and so on.
+For example, in Apple’s recent preview of iOS 15 (due to come out later this year) the company gave a supercharge to its existing “do not disturb” feature on its phones, where it showed off a new Focus mode, letting users customize how and when they want to receive notifications from which apps, and even which apps they want to have displayed, all organized by different times of day (e.g. work time), place, calendar items and so on.

 “Today, iPhone plays so many roles in our lives.
 It’s where we get information, how people reach us, and where we get things done.
 This is great, but it means our attention is being pulled in so many different directions and finding that balance between work and life can be tricky,” said Apple’s Craig Federighi in the WWDC keynote earlier this month.
 “We want to free up space to focus and help you be in the moment.”
 How well that gets used, and how much other platforms like Google follow suit, will be interesting to see play out.
 It feels, in any case, like it could be the start of something.